 Changing the Face of the Construction Industry

-The construction industry’s low participation rate of women needs to change and construction companies must ‘shout about the opportunities available to women’ as no one else is doing it.
+The construction industry’s low participation rate of women needs to change and construction companies must ‘shout about the opportunities available to women’ as they are key influencers.

 The construction industry is suffering recruitment problems with its traditional source of labour (male dominant industry), and bearing in mind that the construction industry is one of the country’s leading economic drivers a shortage of skills could create a significant risk to planned projects.
 The UK needs to meet the challenge of the skills gap and reach out to women – this is a necessity.